kwkou/815/articles/web-sites-php-mysql-deploy-use-git.md

 		<?php
 			// DB connection info
 			//TODO: Update the values for $host, $user, $pwd, and $db
-			//using the values you retrieved earlier from the portal.
+			//using the values you retrieved earlier from the Azure Management Portal.
 			$host = "value of Data Source";
 			$user = "value of User Id";
 			$pwd = "value of Password";